arkasharma/disCHORD/README.md

 Here’s a brief list of disCHORD’s most notable features:

 Authenticated Login: Authenticate users for secure access to the app.
 Supports cross-device login.

 Search Using Keyword: Users can search for an artist or track title, and the app will return song matches.

 Music: disCHORD includes a feature that based on search we link tracks to Spotify, so users can listen to the track there.
-This allows for users to play and chat simultaneously.
+This allows for users to play and chat simultaneously.\n
 Chat: Users can search for users by username and chat with each other.
 Each chat sets up its own chatroom that allows for realtime communication.
 Noteworthy (Song Recommendations) iFrame: A fun feature where you can type in a song name, and the search will return similar songs and a confidence level.